Prepared by the CALS Office of External Relations & Advancement

 - Send a bulk email or letter (least meaningful approach but certainly better than nothing)

 - Consider a combination of these strategies based on dollar amount, number of donors and fund designations.
-Brooke Mulvaney (UWF) and Kara Luedtke (CALS) can help you decide what the best strategy is for your unit.
+Brooke Mulvaney (WFAA) and Kara Luedtke (CALS) can help you decide what the best strategy is for your unit.

 3. Be timely with your stewardship – ideally donors are thanked on a monthly basis